GoogleCloudPlatform/community/tutorials/deploy-react-nginx-cloud-run/index.md

       cd C:\tutorials\react-cloud-run\

-   **Note:** Make sure you have logged in and selected a working project in the Google Cloud SDK, more information here.
+   **Note:** Make sure you have logged in and selected a working project in the Google Cloud SDK, more information  [in this link](https://cloud.google.com/sdk/gcloud/reference/config/set "Gcloud config set").

  ###Building the Docker container